bertoverflow/direnv-dotenv/README.md

 (https://direnv.net/man/direnv-stdlib.1.html) and does exactly what you suspect: it loads a `.env`-File.
 We still need two files instead of one, but it works :)

+## general remarks

+* env-files should never be committed to version control since they contain credentials etc.!
+So make sure to put them in your `.gitignore`:
+    ```shell script
+    *.envrc
+    *.env
+    ```
+    * to make it easier to get started for new developers, you however can create a `.env.template` file that documents all possible environment variables (with empty values)
+* do not use multiple `.env` files like `.env.production`, `.env.staging` etc. This approach does not scale well, config should not be shared between multiple environments (see: http://12factor.net/config)

 ## Integration tips